How do I get to the Dolomites?

-Here I will tell you how to get to Cortina d’Ampezzo, universally recognized as one of the most beautiful mountain resorts in the world.
+The Dolomites span regions such as Veneto, Trentino-South Tyrol, and Friuli Venezia Giulia.
+Here, I’ll guide you on how to get to Cortina d’Ampezzo, universally recognized as one of the most beautiful mountain resorts globally.

 By car the town is less than an hour from the A27 motorway (Pian de Vedoia) and an hour and a quarter from the A22 Brennero Bressanone-Val Pusteria exit.
-As you drive in the direction of Cortina from Venice, past Longarone and the villages of Tai and Valle in Cadore, you enter the valley of the river Boite, with the impressive mount Pelmo on your left and mount Antelao on your right.
-This is the main way to reach Cortina, and the only one that does not demand driving through mountain passes (Read more).
+As you drive in the direction of Cortina from Venice, past Longarone and the villages of Tai and Valle in Cadore, you enter the valley of the river Boite, with the impressive Mount Pelmo on your left and Mount Antelao on your right.
+This is the main way to reach Cortina and the only one that does not demand driving through mountain passes (Read more).
+Distances from Cortina.

 During the season, there are direct bus connections between Cortina and some Italian cities:

 – bus service between Mestre (Venice) railway station and Cortina d’Ampezzo in connection with the Eurostar trains from/to Milan.

 – bus service between Bologna railway station and Cortina d’Ampezzo.
 The bus station is located in the center of Cortina City on Marconi Street.

 – bus service between Milano bus station (Lampugnano) and Cortina d’Ampezzo.
 The bus station is located in the center of Cortina City on Marconi Street.